 The Effects of Trauma & PTSD:

-- A traumatic event, particularly one involving a threat of physical harm, can develop symptoms of PTSD (post-traumatic stress disorder).
+A traumatic event, particularly one involving a threat of physical harm, can develop symptoms of PTSD (post-traumatic stress disorder).
 About seven to eight percent of the population will have PTSD at some point in their lives.

 - Intense, distressing memories of the event